bethwel3001/bethwel3001/README.md

 <div align="center">
   <h2 style="color:rgb(99, 245, 21);"> Hi there👋</h2>

-Iam a developer who enjoys tackling frontend challenges(im also do fullstack btw).
-Building stuff from scratch or improving existing code is where I shine!
+Iam a developer who enjoys tackling frontend challenges(im also do fullstack btw).Building stuff from scratch or improving existing code is where I shine!

 I've built projects like my [Portfolio](https://bethwel-lagat.netlify.app/), tools like [Eventify:](https://shiny-buttercream-f01411.netlify.app/) and others.